 If you can’t afford a Chapter 13 bankruptcy payment or you can’t get Chapter 7 bankruptcy, you might feel hopeless.
 Don’t give up.
 You can still sell your home up until the last minute of the foreclosure.
 You probably won’t profit, but you’ll walk away with less debt.
 For example – if you sell your home for $75,000 and you owe your bank $100,000, you’ll only be responsible for paying the difference.
 It’s a lot easier to settle a debt of $25,000 than it is to settle on $100,000.

 SoCal Home Buyers may be able to help you.
-We can give you a fair cash offer right now.
+We can give you a fair cash offer right now to purchase your home facing foreclosure.
 If you cannot avoid your foreclosure, we’d like to help you make it easier.
 Contact us with information about your situation and your home, and one of our home investment specialists will be able to assist you.

 We value your privacy and would never spam you